 What is model risk?

-Financial institutions rely heavily on financial and economic models for a wide range of applications ― such as risk management, valuation, and financial/regulatory reporting.
-The level of sophistication of models used for such applications varies widely from relatively simple spreadsheet tools to complex statistical models applied to millions of transactions.
+Financial institutions rely heavily on financial and economic models for a wide range of applications, such as risk management, valuation, stress testing and financial/regulatory reporting.
+The level of sophistication of models used for such applications varies widely, from relatively simple spreadsheet tools to complex statistical models applied to millions of transactions.

-PwC offers a full range of Advisory services to assist you in identifying and managing the complex risks associated with the development, deployment, and maintenance of complex models used for risk management, valuation, and financial/regulatory reporting purposes.
+PwC offers a full range of advisory services to assist you in identifying and managing the model risks associated with models used for risk management, valuation and financial/regulatory reporting purposes.

-Assistance with independent model validations for a wide range of model types ― including:
+Model validation: Assistance with independent model validations for a wide range of model types, including:

-Consumer and commercial credit models, including CCAR/DFAST stress testing models, credit scorecards, credit loss forecasting models, allowance for loan loss models, and models used to support Basel II economic capital estimates
+- Consumer and commercial credit models, including CCAR/DFAST stress testing models, credit scorecards, credit loss forecasting models, allowance for loan loss models and models used to support Basel capital estimates

 We are well qualified to deliver industry-leading model risk management services:

-Significant exposure to, and driver of, industry leading practices: Our combination of advisory and audit-related model validation work for many of the largest global financial services firms provides us with significant exposure to leading practices in the areas of model validation and model risk management.
-Additionally, PwC has been at the forefront of the professional services industry in developing and refining approaches to implement the Office of the Comptroller of the Currency’s (“OCC’s”) 2000-16 guidance on Model Validation for various model types and, subsequently, OCC’s 2011-12 model risk management guidance (issued jointly with the Federal Reserve as bulletin SR 11-7).
+Significant exposure to, and driver of, industry leading practices: Our combination of advisory and audit-related model risk management and validation work for many of the largest global financial services firms provides us with significant exposure to leading practices in the areas of model risk management.
+Since the year 2000, PwC has been at the forefront of the professional services industry in developing and refining approaches to implement the Office of the Comptroller of the Currency’s (“OCC’s”) 2000-16 guidance on Model Validation for various model types and, subsequently, OCC’s 2011-12 model risk management guidance (issued jointly with the Federal Reserve as bulletin SR 11-7).

 Deep knowledge of regulatory expectations: PwC has developed strong relationships with the US bank regulatory agencies and has met regularly with the OCC to discuss both existing and emerging model risk issues.
 PwC has also provided training to both Federal Reserve and OCC examiners in the area of model risk and model validation.

-Extensive thought leadership: PwC is an industry leader in sharing our point-of-view on model risk management issues through published articles in American Banker and Bank Accounting & Finance, through our FS Regulatory white paper series, and through invited presentations at industry conferences.
+Extensive thought leadership: PwC is an industry leader in sharing our point of view on model risk management issues, with published articles in American Banker and Bank Accounting & Finance, our FS Regulatory white paper series and invited presentations at industry conferences.